hellowebbooks/hellowebapp/installation-instructions/starting-your-project.md

 ### Add your new app to your settings file

 We need to tell the project that we've added an app to it.
-Open up your `settings.py` file (which is under your internal `hellowebapp` folder, see the directory tree above).
+Open up your `settings.py` file (which is under your `hellowebapp` folder, see the directory tree above).

 Find the `INSTALLED_APPS` and add the name of your app to the beginning of the list (don't forget the trailing comma):